eliatra/opensearch-k8s-operator/docs/designs/configuration.md

 # Cluster configuration

 The operator makes use of two methods for configuring a cluster.
 For user defined additional configuration key value pairs, these are added to the pods as environment variable.
-On startup the Opensearch containers will load the environment variables as Opensearch configuration.
+On startup the OpenSearch containers will load the environment variables as OpenSearch configuration.
 Security plugin configurations that are applied by the operator are added to the `opensearch.yml` config file which is then mounted into the container.

 ## Rolling restarts